-Gita has a Human Resources management background and is a Director of Diversitas Consulting Limited.
+Gita has a Human Resources background and is Principal of Gita Jayaram Consulting.
 She has over twenty years' experience in senior HR leadership roles, working and consulting in multi-nationals and state owned enterprises.

 Gita's two sons, Tejas and Arun, have started their journey at Grammar and are in Form 5 in 2019.

 Mark Malpass was appointed to the Board in 2016 and is a member of the Property, Education and Development Committees, and chairs the Risk & Assurance Committee.

-Mark has three sons who are current or future students of Auckland Grammar School: Max '14, Oscar '16 and Felix '19.
+Mark has three sons who are current students or recent leavers of Auckland Grammar School: Max '14, Oscar '16 and Felix '19.